 - Control YouTube screentime.
 2-3 hours a day is more than enough to spend watching videos.
-The more time your kid spends on YouTube or other platforms, the higher is the chance they develop kids or teens addiction.
-Family Link app will also help you to monitor how much time is spent on YouTube.
+The more time your kid spends on YouTube or other platforms, the higher the chance they develop kids’ or teens’ addictions.
+The Family Link app will also help you to monitor how much time is spent on YouTube.

-- Subscribe on those channels that are interesting for your kid.
+- Subscribe to those channels that are interesting for your kid.
 Find genuinely exciting and educational channels to make sure your kid spends some quality time on YouTube.

 - If you don’t want your child to see any ads, enable the YouTube premium account.
 Apart from ad-free mode, you will be able to save videos and playlists on your device.
 This will allow you to watch YouTube videos with no connection and play them in background mode.